 Child care vouchers help cover the cost of child care at hundreds of home based and center based providers across the city.
 Vouchers may also be used to pay approved relatives, neighbors, or friends for care.
 These programs serve children 6 weeks to 13 years old (or to 19 years old for children with disabilities) and are available all year, up to 24 hours a day.
 Use the navigation links on this page to learn more about how to apply for child care vouchers and find child care providers.

-Families interested in these programs can apply with the New York City Department of Education (DOE).
+Families interested in these programs can apply with New York City Public Schools (NYCPS).
 EarlyLearn, 3K For All, and Pre-K For All extended day/year programs serve children six weeks to four years old and have the same eligibility requirements as child care vouchers.